-The Chattahoochee River NRA is home to an amazing 948 plant species, 813 of which are native.
-In order to preserve this diversity, it is important to limit the number of invasive species competing for resources.
-Although the park works to control invasive plants from spreading, they are often introduced from nearby areas unintentionally- seeds being carried by animals, the wind, or the river are just some of the ways.
-Click the links above for information about some of the most invasive plants in the park from A Management Guide for Invasive Plants in Southern Forests, a publication of the US Forest Service.
+The Chattahoochee River National Recreation Area is home to an amazing 948 plant species, 813 of which are native.
+In order to preserve this diversity, it is important to limit the number of non-native invasive species competing for resources.
+Although the park works to control non-native invasive plants from spreading, they are often introduced from nearby areas unintentionally- seeds being carried by animals, the wind, or the river are just some of the ways.

-The Lady Bird Johnson Wildflower Center has developed Plantwise Guidelines to help prevent the introduction and spreading of potentially invasive plants:
+The Lady Bird Johnson Wildflower Center has developed guidelines to prevent the introduction & spreading of potentially invasive plants.

 Last updated: November 30, 2017